 Read More: ILBA – Assessment Of Educational Programs

-For the purpose of assessing high school course work through student demonstration of course competencies, the following definitions are established:
+For the purposes of assessment of high school course work through the demonstration of student mastery of course competencies, the following definitions are established:

 Read More: ILBAA – High School Competency Assessments